Gudahtt/prettier-plugin-sort-json/CONTRIBUTING.md

 3. Trigger the [`workflow_dispatch`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) event [manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) for the `Create Release Pull Request` action to create the release PR.

-   - For a backport release, the base branch should be the major version branch that you ensured existed in step 2.
-For a normal release, the base branch should be the main branch for that repository (which should be the default value).
    - This should trigger the [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) workflow to create the release PR.
+   - This workflow dispatch trigger does not support backport releases.
+For backports, create the release branch manually by following these steps:
+     - Branch from the major version branch created in step 2, with the branch name `release/[version]`
+     - Increment the version in `package.json`
+     - Run `yarn auto-changelog update --rc` to generate the initial draft of the changelog

 4. Update the changelog to move each change entry into the appropriate change category ([See here](https://keepachangelog.com/en/1.0.0/#types) for the full list of change categories, and the correct ordering), and edit them to be more easily understood by users of the package.

    - Generally any changes that don't affect consumers of the package (e.g. lockfile changes or development environment changes) are omitted.
 Exceptions may be made for changes that might be of interest despite not having an effect upon the published package (e.g. major test improvements, security improvements, improved documentation, etc.).
    - Try to explain each change in terms that users of the package would understand (e.g. avoid referencing internal variables/concepts).
    - Consolidate related changes into one change entry if it makes it easier to explain.
-   - Run `yarn auto-changelog validate --rc` to check that the changelog is correctly formatted.
+   - Run `yarn auto-changelog validate --rc --prettier` to check that the changelog is correctly formatted.

 5. Review and QA the release.